withastro/docs/TRANSLATING.md

 ## Translation Structure

-Generally speaking there are two kinds of content that we need to translate to internationalise the docs.
+Generally speaking, there are two kinds of content that we need to translate to internationalize the docs.

 1. **Documentation pages** — explain how specific parts of Astro work
 2. **UI text** — used to structure and label the user interface of many different pages